-Experience the magic of this island
+Experience the magic of Sumatra

 Sumatra is the second-largest island in Indonesia and the sixth-largest island worldwide.
 Its jungles and forests are home to some of the world’s most rare plants and animals, including the endangered Sumatran orangutan and tiger.
 Learn all about them while jungle trekking in Bukit Lawang.